vkhazin/multicloud-courseware/content/docker-kubernetes/lab-k8s-deployment.md

 21. To deploy the application to Kubernetes cluster: `kubectl apply --filename deployment.yml`
 22. Expected outcome: `deployment.apps/nodejs-endpoint created`
 23. To list cluster assets: `kubectl get all`
-24. Add a new file `service.yml` under the root of the cloned repository with the following content:
+24. Add a new file `service.yml` under the root of the new folder with the following content:
 25. ```
     apiVersion: "v1"
     kind: "Service"